immersve/immersve-docs/docs/contracts/payment-protocol.md

 > Used by Immersve to check that the locked funds of an Immersve Card payment is currently valid.
 This function will check that the specified address has enough locked funds for the specified `lockedFundId` and will return the number of blocks that the lock is still valid for.
 - `sender` (type `address`): CardHolder Address doing a payment requiring locked funds with Immersve
-- `price` (type `uint256`): USDC Amount to settle in `ethers` format
+- `price` (type `uint256`): token Amount to settle in `ethers` format
 - `lockedFundId` (type `uint256`): Matching Locked Fund Id (which is linked to a Card) to settle payment being done with an Immersve Credit Card

 -----

 ### `confirmLockedFundPayment` (address sender, uint256 price, uint256 lockedFundId) external whenNotPaused nonReentrant onlyRole(SETTLER_ROLE)

 > Used by Immersve to confirm the settlement of an Immersve Card payment.
-This function will check that the specified address has enough locked funds for the specified `lockedFundId` and will transfer the settlement amount (`price`) to the settlement address, specified in the [`initialize`](/contracts/payment-protocol#initializeaddress-payable-_settlementaddress-address-_usdcsmartcontract-uint256-_defaulttimeoutblocks-uint256-_safetyblocks-external-initializer) function.
+This function will check that the specified address has enough locked funds for the specified `lockedFundId` and will transfer the settlement amount (`price`) to the settlement address, specified in the [`initialize`](/contracts/payment-protocol#initializeaddress-payable-_settlementaddress-address-_tokensmartcontract-uint256-_defaulttimeoutblocks-uint256-_safetyblocks-external-initializer) function.
 It can only be called by the SETTLER role
 - `sender` (type `address`): CardHolder Address doing a payment requiring locked funds with Immersve
-- `price` (type `uint256`): USDC Amount to settle in `ethers` format
+- `price` (type `uint256`): token Amount to settle in `ethers` format
 - `lockedFundId` (type `uint256`): Matching Locked Fund Id (which is linked to a Card) to settle payment being done with an Immersve Credit Card

 -----